Lynx-Eco/repod/README.md

 - If there are no changes to commit, the step is skipped.
 - The message uses Conventional Commits (e.g., `feat: add search filter`) and includes a brief body.
 - `--commit` is ignored for CSV or remote URLs; no commits are performed in those modes.
+ - After committing, if there are leftover uncommitted files, you’ll be prompted to generate one more AI commit for just those files.

 Multi-commit planning: When `--commit` is used, the tool will also ask the model to propose a multi-commit split (only if it makes sense).
 You’ll see both a single-commit message and a multi-commit plan; choose which to use or cancel.
 The plan groups files by intent and suggests per-commit titles/bodies.
 It performs file-level grouping (not hunk-level).